kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 This is the full legal code for our license: https://creativecommons.org/licenses/by-nc/4.0/legalcode.en

-# More Information About Using React
+# Some More Information About Using React

 ## Getting Started with Create React App